gritABS/OverTheWire-Bandit-CheatSheet/COMMANDS.md

 “grep” - shows ONLY lines that mention word that I am looking for.

     “cat data.txt | grep "millionth"”
+    "grep -R" - recursive potion, search all files in the current directory looking for some word.

 “tr” - translate, changing some characters for other ones, for example to change a for A and z for Z: